Grammatical theory: From transformational grammar to constraint-based approachesAuthor: Stefan Müller

 - Construction Grammar

 - Generative-enumerative vs. model-theoretic approaches

 - Generative capacity and grammatical formalisms

 - Extraction, scrambling, and passive: one or several descriptive devices?

 - Universal Grammar and doing comparative linguistics without an a priori assumption of a (strong) UG

-The download of this book is free and will remain free.
-If you like this you may support Language Science Press by signing as a supporter, by helping Language Science Press as Community Type Setter/Proof reader/XML/LaTeX Developer, or by donating money (flattr is preferred).
+The download of this book is free.
+If you like this, you may support Language Science Press by signing as a supporter, by helping Language Science Press as Community Type Setter/Proof reader/XML/LaTeX Developer, or by donating money.

 - Teaching Material (slides, handouts, etc.)

 - BibTeX Entry

 - List of all publications that I cite in my books in BibTeX Format